bolt12/free-yeelight-wrapper/README.md

 ## Installing

-`> make compile`

-`> sudo make install`
+`> cabal install yeelight-wrapper`

 This will install the program on your computer.
-You can then makeee alias on your `.bashrc` like this:
+You can then make an alias on your `.bashrc` like this:

 ```
 alias lightOn='ylwrapper on'